Author of Be Ready for Anything and Bloom Where You’re Planted online course

 Just in time for your next Survival Movie Marathon

-Below are some of the movies we have watched recently.
+Below are some of our favorite survival-themed movies.
 They aren’t all cinematic epochs, but there are lessons to be learned from them.
 Often those lessons are “Here’s what you should never, never do in the event of a giant earthquake.”
 The shows can provide launching points for discussion with the kids.
 I shouldn’t have to say this, but before someone complains and thinks that I watched “The Road” with a 5-year-old, you must use your discretion and not scare the pants off of small children.

 There’s a mixture of genres on our list: dystopian, wilderness survival, rebellion, natural disaster, manmade disaster, and even some sci-fi.
 The common thread is that there are good lessons about humanity, how a crisis can bring out the worst in some folks, how you always have to think a step ahead, and how you must always have not only Plan B, but sometimes, C, D, or even the whole darned alphabet.